Key Points

 What is trichotillomania?

-Are there other reasons people might pull at their hair or pick at their skin?
-One thing to consider first is if there is an underlying physical condition that is contributing to a need to touch, scratch, or pull on the skin or hair.
-The following conditions may be associated with skin irritation that can contribute to a need to touch, scratch, or pull on the skin or hair:
+When a person has trichotillomania, it is important to determine if there are other reasons that explain why they pull at their hair.
+The initial assessment should include evaluation for an underlying physical condition that may be contributing to a need to touch or pull on the hair.
+The following conditions may be associated with skin irritation that can contribute to a need to touch, scratch, or pull on the hair:

 -